Adnan Mansour: Career

-Mansour began his career at the foreign ministry in 1974.
+Mansour began his career at the Foreign Ministry in 1974.
 He worked as Lebanon's consul in various countries, including Australia, Sudan and Egypt.
 From 1990 to 1994, he was the Lebanese ambassador to the Democratic Republic of the Congo.
 He also served as the Lebanese ambassador to Iran from 1999 to 2007.
 His last diplomatic posts were Lebanese ambassador to the Grand Duchy of Luxembourg from 2007 to 2010 and to the Kingdom of Belgium from 2007 to 2011.

-Then he served as an aide to Parliament Speaker Nabih Berri, and became a member of the Amal Movement.
+Then Mansour served as an aide to Parliament Speaker Nabih Berri, and became a member of the Amal Movement.
 Mansour was appointed minister of foreign affairs and emigrants on 13 June 2011, replacing Ali Al Shami in the post.
 Mansour was part of the March 8 coalition in the Najib Mikati's cabinet.

-He visited Libya in January 2012, the first visit by a Lebanese diplomat to the country in thirty years.
+Mansour visited Libya in January 2012, the first visit by a Lebanese diplomat to the country in thirty years.
 In September 2012, he and a Lebanese judge went to Mauritania to search for the possibility of questioning the former Libyan intelligence chief Abdullah Senussi, who served during the Muammar Gaddafi's era about the fate of Imam Musa Sadr.

 Gebran Bassil replaced Mansour as foreign minister in February 2014.